mtna/rds-r/README.md

 install.packages("rds.r")
 ```

-<a name="demo"></a>

-For the examples below, we will be using data from the [1948 American National Election Study 1948 (ANES)](http://www.electionstudies.org/studypages/1948prepost/1948prepost.htm) dataset hosted on the MTNA's public RDS server.
+The examples below, we will be using data from the [1948 American National Election Study 1948 (ANES)](http://www.electionstudies.org/studypages/1948prepost/1948prepost.htm) dataset hosted on the MTNA's public RDS server.
 This simple dataset contains 662 records and 65 variables/columns.

 R libraries used for demonstration purposes include: